yangelis/example_DA_study/README.md

 ### Analyzing the results

 Once all jobs of all generations have been computed, the results from the simulations can be gathered in a single dataframe by running the ```master_study/003_postprocessing.py``` script.
 First, make sure to update the study name in the script.
-Then, ensure that the jobs will be grouped by the variable that have scanned (here, the tunes) by editing the following line:
+Then, ensure that the jobs will be grouped by the variable that have been scanned (here, the tunes) by editing the following line:

 ```python
 groupby = ["qx", "qy"]